airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi_nats/index.md

 - **AutoGen Workflows**: These workflows, defined using the AutoGen framework, embody the core logic and behavior of your application.
 They leverage agents to perform various tasks and accomplish specific goals.

 ### Interaction Flow
-1. The client initiates interaction with the Mesop UI in the FastAgency Mesop App.
+1. The client initiates interaction with the Mesop UI or Custom UI in the FastAgency Client App.
-2. The Mesop UI relays requests, based on user actions, to the FastAPI Provider.
+2. The Mesop UI or Custom UI relays requests, based on user actions, to the FastAPI Provider.
 3. The FastAPI Provider forwards these requests to the FastAPI Adapter in the FastAgency FastAPI App.
 4. The FastAPI Adapter processes the requests and sends a message to the Nats Provider to start the workflow.
 5. The Nats Adapter, connected to the Nats Provider, receives the workflow initiation message.
 6. The Nats Adapter distributes the task of executing the workflow to one of the available workers.
 7. The designated worker executes the AutoGen Workflow and sends the results back through the Nats Provider to the FastAPI Adapter.
-8. The FastAPI Adapter sends the results to the FastAPI Provider, which relays them to the Mesop UI for presentation to the client.
+8. The FastAPI Adapter sends the results to the FastAPI Provider, which relays them to the Mesop UI or Custom UI for presentation to the client.

 This architecture promotes a clear separation of concerns between the user interface, the API layer, and the workflow execution logic, enhancing modularity and maintainability.
 The FastAPI framework provides a user-friendly and efficient API, while the Nats Adapter, coupled with the Nats.io MQ message broker, ensures scalability and asynchronous communication.